Free Activites in Carlow

 VISUAL is one of Ireland’s leading contemporary art spaces situated in the heart of Carlow town, with four world class gallery spaces and a 335 seat performance space.
 VISUAL Carlow receives national, international and regional touring productions as well as presenting locally produced work.

-VISUAL Carlow website
+More information on VISUAL Carlow website

 Carlow County Museum